Financial Aid By Program

 In addition to Financial Aid, there are other forms of financial assistance available to students.
 See below for more information.

-Students enrolled in the PhD, MA, MDiv, MTS, Graduate Certificate, or Graduate Diploma programs may be eligible for loans, grants, or awards granted under the Ontario Student Assistance Program (OSAP).
+Students enrolled in the PhD, MA, MDiv, MTS, or Graduate Certificate programs may be eligible for loans, grants, or awards granted under the Ontario Student Assistance Program (OSAP).
 When applying for OSAP, choose McMaster Divinity College as your institution.
 MDiv and MTS students who began their programs prior to Fall 2020 should select McMaster University as their institution.

 For questions regarding OSAP, contact MDC’s Financial Aid Office at email@example.com.
 Students who are required to apply through McMaster University should contact the MMU OSAP Office at firstname.lastname@example.org.